 COVID-19 Response for SME Sustainability

-To continue to encourage transparency in more companies, the New Zealand government in mid-May announced the $50 billion COVID-19 Response and Recovery Fund, among other reliefs already provided.
+To continue to encourage transparency in more companies, the New Zealand government in mid-May announced the $50 billion COVID-19 Response and Recovery Fund, among other NZ COVID-19 reliefs to SMEs already provided.
 A $1.1 billion investment allocated in the Budget to create 11,000 environment jobs will support generations to come, according to the SBC.